Itohan I. OsayimweseAssistant Professor of History of Art and Architecture

 “Werkbundaustellung 1914 with ‘Colonial Compound’ and ‘Congo Village’, Köln Postkolonial: ein lokalhistorisches Projekt der Errinnerungsarbeit, http://www.kopfwelten.org/kp/, (forthcoming, 2016).

 I am interested in intersections between geopolitics and architectural discourse in a variety of contexts--historical and contemporary.
 My current work focuses on Germany at the end of the nineteenth century through World War I, and its relationships with a variety of societies in Africa and Asia.

-I am currently completing my book manuscript, Colonialism and the Archive of Modern Architecture in Germany.
+I recently published a new book, Colonialism and the Archive of Modern Architecture in Germany.
 The book reassesses the history of modern architecture in Germany in light of Germany's colonial encounter and the country's broader embeddedness in turn-of-the-century processes of global integration.
 I posit the concept of the archive as one way to globalize the history of German modernism.
 By looking at four distinct moments at which colonial interests converged with progressive architectural discourse in Germany, I reveal that modern architecture not only cannibalized some of the forms and practices associated with non-Western cultures and those produced out of European encounters with them, but also, more fundamentally, that this convergence helped to define the conceptual shape of modern architecture.

 Salomon Award, Brown University (2017)

 Brown University Global Experiential Learning and Teaching Grant for Winter 2018 (2017)

 SAH/Mellon Author Award (2016-2017)

 Gerda Henkel Foundation, Germany, Publication Grant ( 2016)